gleicher/gleicher.github.io/content/pages/Advice/gradschoolfaq.md

 # Mike Gleicher's Graduate School FAQ

+{{%dimbox %}}
+(added Fall, 2023)

+Much here is historical.
+Much of what here is from 2003 (or earlier, since the 2003 version was a compendium of earlier notes).
+There is timeless wisdom, but it is mixed in with specific details that are linked to the cycles of the job marker, the progression of the field, and some general trends in higher education.

+One thing that hasn't changed: I am not on the admissions committee.
+I have no control over who is, or isn't, accepted as a student to our program.
+If the admissions committee accepts you, I can try to help you decide if this is a good place for you (probably).
+If you decide to come here, we can decide if its worth doing the experiment to see if we work well together.

+I am on sabbatical for the 2023-2024 academic year.
+That might give me an opportunity to re-write this.
+{{% /dimbox %}}

 {{% dimbox %}}
 (added summer, 2020)
 This document is almost comically out of date.
 The old version was copied to the new web page.